James Hamilton, 3rd Earl of Arran: In France

+Montpensier marriage plan

 In April 1548, Henry II offered Françoise, daughter of the Duke of Montpensier, as a bride for Arran.
+John Lesley, Bishop of Ross, was involved in negotiations for the marriage in October 1554, and there was discussion about which daughter of the Duke of Montpensier had been intended.

-Later, after Mary was betrothed to the Dauphin, a number of ladies of the court were suggested as brides for James.
+After Mary was betrothed to the Dauphin, a number of ladies of the court were suggested as brides for James.
 One was Mademoiselle de Bouillon, daughter of Henry II and his mistress Diane de Poitiers, in May 1557.
-Others suggested brides included Claude de Rieux, Louise de Rieux (who married René, Marquis of Elbeuf), and Jeane de Savoie.
+She has also been identified as Antoinette de Bouillon (died 1591), a granddaughter of Guillemette de Sarrebruck and Diane de Poitiers.
+Other suggested brides included Claude de Rieux, Louise de Rieux (who married René, Marquis of Elbeuf), and Jeane de Savoie.
 But James did not marry.

 Queen Elizabeth

 James' father gave up the Regency of Scotland in 1554, and thereafter followed a pro-English policy.
 It has been suggested that James was imprisoned in France as a Protestant in 1557–1558.
-In 1558, Châtellerault proposed the marriage of James to Queen Elizabeth I of England to cement an Anglo-Scottish alliance.
+In 1558, Châtellerault proposed the marriage of James to Queen Elizabeth I to cement an Anglo-Scottish alliance.
 This proposal was supported by John Knox, the leading Protestant cleric in Scotland, and by John Jewel, Bishop of Salisbury.
 The marriage project gained the support of the Protestant Lords of the Congregation.
 Bishop Jewel remained in favour of the marriage as late as June 1560, and Elizabeth's own opinion is not known.

 In 1559, Châtellerault and James openly declared themselves Protestants.
 James returned to Scotland escorted by English diplomat Thomas Randolph and was met by Ralph Sadler in Scotland.
 Both of these diplomats considered themselves his friends, and in their official correspondence during the conflicts of the Scottish Reformation, they noted signs of mental instability.
 On 8 December 1560, Elizabeth declared her rejection of his marriage proposal to the Scottish ambassadors William Maitland, the Earl of Morton and the Earl of Glencairn.
 A later chronicler, David Hume of Godscroft, believed the marriage proposal was "so unprobable, and such a proposition as Morton knew would not be very acceptable to her," but it was mooted by the Parliament of Scotland.